ptutty/homegrown-static/readme.md

-# A local dev environment for easy deploying static sites to Netlify
+# A local dev environment for easy deployment of static sites to Netlify